amarcog/IMAGES2PPT/README.md

 ![./LOGO.png](https://github.com/amarcog/IMAGES2PPT/blob/main/www/LOGO.png)

+An online version of the **IMAGES2PPT** is available at [shinyapp.io](https://amarcog.shinyapps.io/images2ppt_am/).
+See bellow for local installation using docker.

 Originally, **IMAGES2PPT** was developed to automatically order images from microscopy in powerpoint presentations.
 However its usage could be applied to any kind of images that have been labeled with a rule that